 - The End...
 Or Is It?: After the bad-guy henchmen have are completely erased, Gus defeats The Jackal and the game is over.
-All are back in the computer.
-The computer screen in the empty lab types away by itself, apparently opening a new program.
-Jackal within the system operating the computer from within.
+The computer screen in the empty lab then types away by itself, apparently opening a new program.
+Jackal is within the system operating the computer from within.
 We hear him utter "Tough luck kid..." and then cut to credits.

 - The Trope Kid: The character is a boy-wonder military hero named "The Cold-Steel Kid."
 He's referred to by the characters of the video game as such.
 We see Gus himself got the moniker of "The Kid" from his own father.

 - Weaksauce Weakness: Each of the near-invulnerable villains have key Kryponite-like weaknesses like water, sugar, ink, dirt, rubber, paint and soap.